Things to Consider with Law Firm SEO

 For example, you’re a family law practice in Geelong and you want your website to be found easily when someone searched “family lawyers Geelong.”

-It’s likely that you will want your law firm to be found for numerous keywords, including the most obvious and others that we call long tail.
-A long-tail keyword using the same example above maybe, “property settlement lawyers Geelong.”
-This search term will not garner the same amount of traffic as say, “family lawyers Geelong” but it may garner some traffic and because of its long tail nature, it may not take as long to rank your website for that search term.
+It’s likely that you will want your law firm to be found for numerous keywords, including the most obvious and others that we call the long tail.
+A long-tail keyword using the same example above may be, “property settlement lawyers Geelong.”
+This search term will not garner the same amount of traffic as say, “family lawyers Geelong” but it may garner some traffic and because of its long-tail nature, it may not take as long to rank your website for that search term.

 If you’re a diverse practice law firm, it may be the case that your SEO strategy is made up of over 50 keywords.